ntombi-hub/Fnb_App_Academy-My-Calculator/README.md

 # Fnb_App_Academy-My-Calculator
 # Cute Calculator App

-A simple, cute, and colorful calculator built with HTML, CSS, and JavaScript.
+A simple and colorful calculator built with HTML, CSS, and JavaScript.
-Perfect for quick calculations with a charming pastel design!

 ---